A fun, outgoing brand 100 % committed to a sustainable environmentally-friendly approach

 Packaging

 Reducing the use of polybags is the number one priority, although they still need to protect the products during their transportation.
-Reusable packaging, industriallycompostable polybags are also works in progress.
+Reusable packaging and industrially compostable plastic bags are further priorities.

 Picture For Good